 World Creator Vs World Machine Vs Gaea Performance

 All these terrain generators have all the features that you would want.
 But when it comes to performance you should know how long the changes you make in your terrain take to get applied.
-The new Terrain generators are GPU accelerated and provide almost instant result.
-What is the use of having a powerful machine if the software does not take advantage of the hardware.
+The new Terrain generators are GPU accelerated and provide almost instant results.
+What is the use of having a powerful machine if the software does not take advantage of the hardware?

 Basic System Requirements